 In other words, it will not be liquidated or be forced out of the business.
 This principle helps readers of the financial statement to assume that a business will continue to operate for a considerable time to fulfil its commitments, obligations, and objectives.

 Going concern is used by accountants to determine what types of reporting should be displayed on financial statements.
 Accountants use this concept to work out how to deal with the sale of assets.
-A business is going concern if the sale of small assets doesn’t impact its ability to continue its future operations, like shifting employees to other departments in case of the closure of a branch.
+A business is concerned if the sale of small assets doesn’t impact its ability to continue its future operations, like shifting employees to other departments in case of the closure of a branch.

 On the contrary, a business that is unable to survive or continue its operations unless it sells considerable assets and stocks will not be a going concern.
 Additionally, its accounts need to reflect its inability to do future business operations.
 In such a case, assets need to be liquidated and reported at net realisable values.

 Companies with going concern don’t need to liquidate anything and are considered efficient in utilising their assets.
-This concept is also employed to determine how a company should deal with the assets’ sales, subtraction of expenses, or substitution of products.
+This concept is also employed to determine how a company should deal with the assets’ sales, subtraction of expenses or substitution of products.

-Importance of Going Concern
+What is the Importance of Going Concern?

 It is one of the fundamental concepts of accounting.
 Without it, companies would be unable to work out their accrued and prepared expenses.
-By employing this principle, businesses can defer some of their prepared expenses to the future accounting periods, rather than recording them all together.
+By employing this principle, businesses can defer some of their prepared expenses to future accounting periods, rather than recording them all together.

 How to Assess the Suitability of this Concept?

-Red Flags Determining a Business That is not a Going Concern
+Red Flags Determining a Business That is Not a Going Concern

-The red flags on the financial statement of publicly traded companies may show that a business will not be operated in the future (not a going concern).
-If the listing of long term assets appears in a company’s quarterly statements (or as a line item) on the balance sheet, it may be an indication that a company is going to sell them.
+The red flags on the financial statements of publicly traded companies may show that a business will not be operated in the future (not a going concern).
+If the listing of long-term assets appears in a company’s quarterly statements (or as a line item) on the balance sheet, it may be an indication that a company is going to sell them.
+So the inability of a business to meet its obligations without selling considerable assets or significant restructuring may show that it is not a going concern.

 The Importance of Accounting Principles